 What are the reasons to have a breast augmentation revision?

 Women often seek breast revision for multiple reasons.
 The most common reasons are size dissatisfaction, older implants, capsular contracture, and overall change in breast shape and aesthetic due to aging and/or childbearing.
-Very commonly, I see women that are finished having children who had cosmetic breast augmentation in their early or mid-20s.
+Very commonly, I see women that finished having children who have had cosmetic breast augmentation in their early or mid-20s.
 Their implants are often greater than 10 years old and their breast shape and skin has changed due to pregnancy and breast-feeding.

 Are non-surgical treatments as good as surgical treatments?